denisw/redux-preboiled/docs/guides/reducers.md

 ## Chaining Reducers

-Redux comes with the [`combineReducers`][redux-combine-reducers] function, which allows you to compose multiple reducers which each manage a different slice of the state.
-Preboiled complements this with [`chainReducers`](../api/chainReducers.md), which is about composing reducers for the _same_ slice of state.
+Redux comes with the [`combineReducers`][redux-combine-reducers] function, which allows you to compose multiple reducers for different state slices.
+Preboiled complements this with [`chainReducers`](../api/chainReducers.md), which is about composing reducers for the _same_ state slice.

 `chainReducers` turns a sequence of (sub-)reducers into a pipeline, or "chain", where the output state of one reducer becomes the input state for the next.